By Jeff Wilson

 Like so many others, Jennida Chase and Hassan Pitts are passionate about their corner of SIU’s campus.

 Chase is an assistant professor in the Department of Cinema and Photography.
 Pitts is the technology coordinator for the College of Mass Communications and Media Arts and executive director of the Big Muddy Film Festival.
 Each of them hope to improve their areas through equipment upgrades and much-needed funding.

-Whether it’s updating equipment for filmmakers, journalists, photographers or others in the college, the importance of keeping up with technology can’t be understated.
+Whether it’s updating equipment for filmmakers, journalists, photographers or others in the college, the importance of keeping up with technology, including virtual reality and augmented reality equipment, can’t be understated.

 “Adding these things would allow students to find new horizons of storytelling,” Chase said.
 “Working in these capacities would make them more competitive.
 We’d love to open these doors for students.”